BhauKharat/my-first-repo/readme.txt

 Welcome to My First Repo
 Learninig Git is going well so far
-I added this line in the update-reademe branch
+I ad this line in the update-reademe branch